 - Make repairs

 When a property owner fails to do any of these promptly, and a slip and fall accident occurs, they have arguably violated the duty of care and were negligent, meaning they may be held liable for the resulting injuries and damages.
 Some of the more common causes of slip and fall accidents in public places that are usually attributable to negligence include the following:

 - Exposed electrical wiring

 - Broken railings or handrails

-Whether these or any other conditions that may cause a slip and fall constitute of breach of the duty owed by a property owner or leaseholder depends on a variety of factors, and you should not assume that an accident was or was not the result of negligence without having an attorney thoroughly review the facts of your slip and fall case.
+Whether these or any other conditions that may cause a slip and fall constitute a breach of the duty owed by a property owner or leaseholder depends on various factors.
+You should not assume that an accident was or was not the result of negligence without having an attorney thoroughly review the facts of your slip and fall case.